weili-git/ruby-mnist-from-scratch/README.md

-# try_nmatrix
+# Theme
-try to use nmatrix to build neural network
+try to use nmatrix to build neural network from scratch
-# get started
+# Get Started
 gem install nmatrix